-Local search methods: Kovar et al concentrate on choosing the next frame of motion, or, equivalently, choosing one of the outgoing edges at a choice node in the motion graph [205].
+Local search methods: Kovar et al concentrate on choosing the next frame of motion, or, equivalently, choosing one of the outgoing edges at a choice node in the motion graph [203].
 Nodes without outgoing edges are a problem; they can be removed with a simple graph algorithm.
-The choice of edge can be made in a variety of ways: one could look at a game controller, look at the local tangent direction of the desired root path, look at an annotation constraint (Figure 4.2), the ...
+The choice of edge can be made in a variety of ways: one could look at a game controller, look at the local tangent direction of the desired root path, look at an annotation constraint (figure 4.2), or use a random variable.
+This latter approach can generate very good background motion when used with care.
+The trick is not to cut between motion sequences too often (because all methods of constructing motion graphs have flaws, and a path that contains mainly computed edges in the motion graph will tend to explore those flaws, and look bad).
+This can be achieved, for example, by choosing observed edges with rather higher probability than computed edges.